Mahshi warak enab – Grape leaves stuffed with herby meat and rice

 If you have extra leaves you can cover the rolled leaves with a few, then pour broth over the leaves until they are just covered.
 If you don’t have enough broth just top it up with water.

-Next, find a plate that fits just inside the pot and lay it down over the grape leaves.
+Next, find a plate or pot lid that fits just inside the pot and lay it down over the grape leaves.
 The plate will weigh them down so they do not float and unroll.

 Bring to a boil, then cover and cook over low heat for about an hour.
 They are done when the leaves are tender and easily pull apart with a fork.
 Once they seem done, add lemon juice to the pot and cook for another 10 minutes.
 Turn off heat and let them sit 10-15 minutes.

 For serving you have two options.
 You can remove and arrange the grape leaves on a platter (retain the cooking liquid for reheating leftovers).
-If you’d like to invert the pot onto a platter, carefully pour off most of the cooking liquid (but don’t discard it!), cover the pot with the platter and invert.
+If you’d like to invert the pot onto a platter instead, carefully pour off most of the cooking liquid (but don’t discard it!), cover the pot with the platter and quickly put carefully flip it

 Pot of grape leaves inverted onto platter